 3. Finding Love at the Lover’s Stone

-With France, Spain, and Italy in the mix, Scotland isn’t always everyone’s go-to spot for an intimate couples getaway, but Latin Europe sure doesn’t have a monopoly on romance.
-However, if you visit Scotland, hike and trek along the dramatic cliffside bluffs, enigmatic woodlands, and with fairytale-esque castles abound, Scotland is just a good a place as any for couples looking to lose themselves in a magical land.
+With France, Spain, and Italy in the mix, Scotland isn’t always everyone’s go-to spot for an intimate couples’ getaway, but Latin Europe sure doesn’t have a monopoly on romance.
+However, if you visit Scotland, hike, and trek along the dramatic cliffside bluffs, enigmatic woodlands, and with fairytale-esque castles abound, Scotland is just as good a place as any for couples looking to lose themselves in a magical land.

 Lastly, we have the sprawling Scottish Highlands—the absolute perfect haven for adventure enthusiasts, thrill seekers, and nature lovers alike.
 With a meandering mountainscape stretching as far as the eye can see, hiking in Scotland doesn’t get better than this.
 You’ll be able to find a number of mountain ranges, craggy pinnacles, sweeping valleys, plateaus, ridges, chasms, and other otherworldly geological wonders just waiting to be explored.

 Some of the most dramatic trails can be found in the Highlands, as well as some of the most surreal sights that you’re bound to come across.
 The area abounds with medieval ruins and other remnants of the past.
 From a full-on hiking expedition to a quiet afternoon amble, the Highlands might be the perfect backdrop for your next adventure.